 He holds onto it, as so many others do, by using the self-serving bias.

 The self-serving bias is the tendency to glorify one’s self and criticize or minimize others.
 It is the tendency to play up one’s victories and successes and play down one’s failures and defeats.
-It is the tendency to excuse oneself for anything that doesn’t work and to blame our failures on others and to not excuse others for anything that doesn’t work, etc.
+It is the tendency to excuse oneself for anything that doesn’t work and even to blame it on others and to not excuse others for anything that doesn’t work, etc.

 I suspect that we all have a sense of it.
 And in fact we see world leaders particularly, but even the corner grocer, engaging in it continuously.